celery/celery/CONTRIBUTING.rst

 ---------------

 Your work will be used by other people, and you in turn will depend on the work of others.
 Any decision you take will affect users and colleagues, and we expect you to take those consequences into account when making decisions.
 Even if it's not obvious at the time, our contributions to Celery will impact the work of others.
 For example, changes to code, infrastructure, policy, documentation and translations during a release may negatively impact others work.

 Be respectful.
 --------------

 The Celery community and its members treat one another with respect.
 Everyone can make a valuable contribution to Celery.
 We may not always agree, but disagreement is no excuse for poor behavior and poor manners.
 We might all experience some frustration now and then, but we cannot allow that frustration to turn into a personal attack.
-It's important to remember that a community where people feel uncomfortable or threatened is not a productive one.
+It's important to remember that a community where people feel uncomfortable or threatened isn't a productive one.
 We expect members of the Celery community to be respectful when dealing with other contributors as well as with people outside the Celery project and with users of Celery.